Table of Contents

 Dealers felt pressure from buyers demanding discounts, lenders tightening floorplan terms, and OEM incentives undercutting older units.

-Lesson RV Dealers must take for 2026 is that the model-year exposure must be managed proactively.
+Lesson RV dealers must take for 2026: model-year exposure must be managed proactively.
 Waiting turns depreciation into a forced loss.

 Geography Played a Bigger Role Than Expected